musstafayilmazz/FastGenApi/README.md

 In the project folder :

 ```
-copy .env.example file to .env file because of this project is a demo project I directly added configurations to .env.example file.
+I directly added env file to project because this is a demo project.
+For just bypass one step i skipped .env.example part
 ```

 #### If you added docker to user group